 If your only business activity in San Francisco is as a driver for a taxi and/or a Transportation Network Company (TNC), you are no longer required to register as a business, or renew your existing business registration.

 The Board of Supervisors passed legislation to permit the Office of the Treasurer and Tax Collector to disclose certain Commercial Vacancy Tax information to the public.
-The following information collected from the Commercial Vacancy Tax return will be made available to the public via DataSF:
+Below is an explanation of information collected from the Commercial Vacancy Tax return that is available to the public via DataSF.
+Select "View Data" button.

 Legislation re: Disclosure of Vacancy Tax Information; Penalties For Failure to Timely File Vacancy Tax Returns (6/27/22)